 What Can We Do?

-In my opinion, the most effective method for healing is Trauma Therapy and Energy Psychology that can dislodge the ingrained belief patterns that are imprinted on the brain.
+In my opinion, the most effective healing method is Trauma Therapy and Energy Psychology which can dislodge the ingrained belief patterns that are imprinted on the brain.
 For those more scientifically minded, Neuro-feedback does the same thing.
-Neuro-feedback using the brain’s own electric waves, and our intrinsic motivational system to learn how to change our brain chemistry.
-Energy Psychology like Advanced Integrative Therapy (practiced exclusively at Therapy for People & The Change Institute), EMDR and Brainspotting all accomplish the same thing.
+Neuro-feedback uses the brain’s own electric waves, and our intrinsic motivational system to learn how to change our brain chemistry.
+Energy Psychology like Advanced Integrative Therapy, EMDR and Brainspotting are additional useful methods of healing.

 Attachment loss is increasingly becoming a human experience.
 But so is healing.